-Promotion guidelines for students graduating in 2011 and after are as follows:
+Promotion guidelines for students are as follows:

 - 1. From the ninth grade, a student must have acquired six credits. - 2.
 From the tenth grade, a student must have acquired 13 credits, including two credits of English (English I and English II) and one credit of Algebra I, one credit of Geometry, one credit of Biology, and one credit of social studies (World Geography or World History). - 3.
 From the 11th grade, a student must have acquired 19 credits.